deezer/similar_artists_ranking/README.md

-# similar_artists_ranking
+# Cold Start Similar Artists Ranking with Gravity-Inspired Graph Autoencoders

+By the beginning of the [RecSys 2021](https://recsys.acm.org/recsys21/) conference, this repository will provide Python code and data to reproduce experiments from the article:

-Source code from the RecSys 2021 article "Cold Start Similar Artists Ranking with Gravity-Inspired Graph Autoencoders" by G. Salha-Galvan et al. (2021)
+> Guillaume Salha-Galvan, Romain Hennequin, Benjamin Chapus, Viet-Anh Tran, Michalis Vazirgiannis, "Cold Start Similar Artists Ranking with Gravity-Inspired Graph Autoencoders", Proceedings of the 15th ACM Conference on Recommender Systems (RecSys 2021).